LegallyOverworked/prerelease_adventml/README.md

-# prerelease_adventml
+# Pre-Release AdventML
-Pre-release of adventml: advanced optimal enzyme temperature prediction.
-This repo makes the prediction models available for tryout, but keep in mind that models are being updated!
+Pre-release of adventml: advanced optimal enzyme temperature prediction. **Models and pipelines are still subject to change!
+However, you are ofcourse free to play around with the available models!**

+* Update coming soon!